haydonryan/dell-fan-proxy/README.md

 18000rpm = 300rps.
 Two ticks per rotation, gives 600hz
 Max fan speeds at 100%  (tested in idrac) 16920, 16920, 16800, 17040,16920 rpm

+## August 13 2021
+Today I got to the milestone of intercepting the fan signal from my desktop and applying the fan map to it, then using that to run the server fan.
+Reading of the fan rpm, along with faking the tach signal back to idrac all works.

+Next up is to make some harnesses and test with one fan in the server.

 # Possible improvements
 It would be much safer to map the fan speed returned to idrac from the detected speed of the fan, not the requested rpm.
 That way if a fan fails, then idrac will throw a fault.